Episcopal Diocese of Arizona

 The Episcopal Diocese of Arizona is the diocese of the Episcopal Church in the United States of America which has jurisdiction over most of Arizona.
 It is in Province VIII.

 While it was just a missionary district for many decades, it was headed by important clerics.
 Bishop Ozi William Whitaker later became Bishop of Pennsylvania.
 Bishop Julius W. Atwood died two days before his old friend, President Franklin D. Roosevelt, who Vice-President Harry S Truman expected to attend his funeral.
 Arthur B. Kinsolving had served as the chaplain at the University of Virginia and West Point, and as Dean of the Cathedral of the Incarnation in Garden City, New York.

 Jennifer Anne Reddall is the current bishop.
 Her seat is at Trinity Cathedral, Phoenix.

+In 2024, the diocese reported average Sunday attendance (ASA) of 5,232 persons, a relative decline from 8,426 in 2015.

+It reported plate and pledge income of $16,108,160.
+Between 2015 and 2021, reported membership declined from 21,295 to 16,433.
+No membership statistics were reported in 2024 national parochial reports.

 History

 The Episcopal Diocese of Arizona was established by General Convention in 1959, but its history began 100 years before.
 Here are some important dates: